kjansson/yac-p/README.md

 ## Deployment

 YAC-p can be deployed using fully managed services.
-Using Eventbridge to schedule the YAC-p Lambda function on a schedule it will deliver metrics to any Prometheus server, but when using Amazon Managed Prometheus it becomes a fully managed collection process.
+Using Eventbridge to schedule the YAC-p Lambda function it will deliver metrics to any Prometheus server, but when using Amazon Managed Prometheus it becomes a fully managed collection process.

 ![Deployment](img/deployment.png)